PRETgroup/goFB/README.md

 # goFB
-## An IEC61499 Function Block transpiler
+## An IEC61499 Function Block compiler
-This program is a transpiler (i.e. source-to-source) for IEC61499 Function Blocks.
+This program is a compiler for IEC61499 Function Blocks.
 Currently, there is support for IEC61499 to C, and experimental support for IEC61499 to VHDL.

 ## Build instructions